umayevg/interval-builder/README.md

 ## Overview

-**Sport Timer** is a customizable interval timer designed for fitness enthusiasts.
+**Interval Builder** is a customizable interval timer designed for fitness enthusiasts.
 It allows users to create exercise sets, manage rounds, and get sound alerts during workouts.

 ## Features